 Uriarte SA1, Sastre J1,2,3

-3Department of Medicine, Universidad Autónoma de Madrid, Madrid
+3Department of Medicine, Universidad Autónoma de Madrid, Madrid, Spain

-Background: There are scarce efficacy data on immunotherapy administered to patients with cat or dog allergy.
+Background: Data on the efficacy of immunotherapy administered to patients with cat or dog allergy are scarce.

-Objetive: We aimed to evaluate the safety and efficacy of subcutaneous immunotherapy (SCIT) in patients with allergy to these two animals.
+Objective: We aimed to evaluate the safety and efficacy of subcutaneous immunotherapy (SCIT) in patients with allergy to cat and dog dander.

-Methods: Consecutive patients with rhinitis and/or asthma related to sensitization to cat or dog were included in a pragmatic, real-life, prospective observational study.
-All patients had specific IgE to cat and/or dog.
-Using an infusion pump (IP), SCIT was administered over 3 sessions as part of a rush protocol, followed by monthly administration over 12 months.
-Data were gathered on adverse events and clinical outcomes, pulmonary function, FeNO, rhinitis and asthma symptoms, quality of life (QoL), asthma control test (ACT), and visual analog scale (VAS) at baseline, 6, and 12 months.
+Methods: Consecutive patients with rhinitis and/or asthma related to sensitization to cat or dog dander were included in a pragmatic, real-life, prospective, observational study.
+All patients had specific IgE to cat, dog, or both.
+SCIT was administered using an infusion pump over 3 sessions as part of a rush protocol, followed by monthly administration over 12 months.
+We recorded adverse events, clinical outcomes, pulmonary function, FeNO, symptoms of rhinitis and asthma, quality of life (QoL), Asthma Control Test (ACT) score, and visual analog scale (VAS) score at baseline, 6 months, and 12 months.

-Results: Sixty-six patients were included: 38 females, 46 allergic to cat and 20 to dog, with ages ranging from 9 to 59 years.
-During the up-dosing phase, in which IP was used, 8.1% of doses elicited a systemic reaction (SR) and 5.4% caused a local reaction (LR), while 9.3% of doses administered during the maintenance phase (i.e. without IP) developed a SR, and no LRs were recorded.
-A significant improvement in FEV1, rhinitis and asthma symptoms and results of QoL questionnaires, use of medication, VAS, and ACT was observed at 6 months and continued at month 12.
-Clinical improvement with cat extract was significantly higher than with dog.
+Results: The study population comprised 66 patients (38 females, 46 allergic to cat and 20 to dog), with ages ranging from 9 to 59 years.
+During the up-dosing phase, in which the infusion pump was used, 8.1% of doses elicited a systemic reaction and 5.4% caused a local reaction, while 9.3% of doses administered during the maintenance phase (ie, without an infusion pump) induced a systemic reaction.
+No local reactions were recorded.
+A significant improvement in FEV1, symptoms of rhinitis and asthma, QoL, use of medication, VAS score, and ACT score was observed at 6 months and continued at 12 months.
+Clinical improvement with cat extract was significantly better than with dog extract.

 Key words: Cat, Dog, Allergy, Rhinitis, Asthma, Allergen immunotherapy